 To learn about creating electricity, students can build basic batteries by experimenting with different kinds of electrodes and electrolytes.
 From coin-powered voltaic pile batteries to experiments with fruit- and vegetable batteries, students can examine the chemical makeup of a battery.
 These explorations can be extended by studying generators, the role of electromagnetism, Faraday's law and magnetic induction, and alternative sources of electricity creation, including saltwater batteries, microbial fuel cells, ocean turbines, and solar power.
 These continued explorations are important in helping position learning about electricity in a real-world context as part of talking about sustainability, non-renewable resources, and alternative energy resources.

 Note: There is crossover between teaching about electricity, circuits, magnetism, and electromagnetism.
-You can view lessons on magnetism in the Teach About Magnetism with Free STEM Lessons & Activities collection.
-Additional resources focused on circuits and electromagnetism are coming.
+You can view teaching materials, experiments, and lessons for these topics in the following collections:

 The following word bank contains words that may be covered when teaching about electricity using the lessons and activities in this resource.